world-federation-of-advertisers/cross-media-measurement/docs/eks/duchy-deployment.md

 (a.k.a. the system API) is called by the other duchies to send computation related data.
 As you can see from the result in the previous step.
 Only these two services have external IPs.
 However, these external IPs are ephemeral.
-We need to reserve them such that they are stable.
+We need to create a reserved elastic IP and attach them to the service.

 For example, in the halo dev instance, we have subdomains: